weaviate/weaviate-io/developers/weaviate/config-refs/datatypes.md

 ## `phoneNumber`

-There is a special, primitive data type `phoneNumber`.
-When a phone number is added to this field, the input will be normalized and validated, unlike the single fields as `number` and `string`.
-The data field is an object, as opposed to a flat type similar to `geoCoordinates`.
-The object has multiple fields:
+A `phoneNumber` input will be normalized and validated, unlike the single fields as `number` and `string`.
+The data field is an object with multiple fields.

 ```yaml
 {